Mississippi Startup

 Not sure what Mississippi startup to form?
 We've brought together information on

-your best decision.
+best decision.

 Incorporate in Mississippi

-of State's business division.
-Once filed, the corporation provides limited liability
+State's business division in Jackson.
+Once filed, the

-protection and is able to enter into contracts, pursue legal action, and take out
+to enter into contracts, pursue legal action, and take out loans.

 As long as all of the corporate formalities are followed, there is no suspicion